A Look at Copyright Myths We Need to Work Together to Kill. Now.

 Infringement Case Study: Mongoose Publishing is Duped

 For their licensed Conan RPG, Mongoose Publishing was releasing a boxed set of the city of Shadizar, including a map.
-Well, it turns out the artist commissioned to do the map had run into a rough spot in his personal life and, instead of doing the map himself, he ripped off a free map owned by Wizards of the Coast.
+Well, it turns out the artist commissioned to do the map had run into a rough spot in his personal life.
+As a result of this stress, instead of doing the map himself, he ripped off a free map owned by Wizards of the Coast.
 The product went to print without being caught until it was brought up in Mongoose’s own forums by an unhappy customer.

-Clayton had a pretty good reputation to that point, but his professional website has long since disappeared and he hasn’t been heard from in the industry since.
+Clayton had a pretty good reputation up to that point, but his professional website has long since disappeared.
+He hasn’t been heard from in the industry since.

-There are, of course, more instances of copyright infringement we could look at, but this post is already growing way too long, so I’ll wrap it up and save the rest for another post about copyright myths.
+There are, of course, more instances of copyright infringement we could look at, but this post is already growing way too long.
+I’ll wrap it up and save the rest for another post about copyright myths.